wotamann/element-plus-form-base/README.md

-##  **Information:**
+##  Information:

-### Since Vuetify is not currently available for VUE 3.0, I have implemented Vuetify Form-Base for the Element Plus desktop UI library.
+Element-Plus-Form-Base is an adaptation of Vuetify-Form-Base to the framework Element-Plus.
+Since Vuetify is not currently available for VUE 3.0, you can therefore alternatively use Element-Plus-Form-Base with Vue 3.0 applications.
-### Element-Plus-Form-base is currently still under intensive development and should not be used for production use.

 # Element-Plus-Form-Base